kkoomen/sticky/README.md

 });
 ```

-To allow the script the check on mobile as well just pass in an empty array:
+To allow the script always just pass in an empty array:

 ```js
 $('#myElement').sticky({